Get velto news & updates

 If your slippage tolerance is too low, your transaction might fail.
 Velto suggests optimal settings based on liquidity conditions, reducing the guesswork.
 You remain in control and can raise or lower slippage, but higher settings may expose you to worse prices.

-3. Wrong token contracts
+3. Unverified token contracts

 4. Wallet connection problems